unbc-gis/DistributedWaterLevelMonitor/README.md

 By placing all the data into a central database, there are options opened for correlating measurements across watersheds, and viewing the same watercourse at different points.

 ## The Station
 The station is built using an Arduino Microcontroller (the original prototype used an Arduino Micro, however an Arduino Mega is the recommeneded board as it contains sufficent storage space for SD card Library for more frequent logging).

+### Features

+* Capable of reading a variety of measurements: air temperature, water temperature, air pressure, humidity, water depth.
+* The station sends data via satellite – 4 readings every 6 hours by default which gets captured to the web server.
+   * Easily tuned by modifying paramaters in the Arduino code.
+   * While the satellite module can only send 4 readings per transmission, the station is also capable of taking more frequent readings and saving them to an SD Card.
+   * For example, a measurement can be taken every 15 minutes and saved to the SD Card.
+The measurements at 90 minutes, 180 minutes, 270 minutes, and 360 minutes would be sent to the web server.
+* Low-power device – uses a real-time clock (RTC) with an interrupt to bring the Arduino to a lower power sleep between readings.

+### Sensors

 The station makes use of the following sensors.
 * MaxBotix MB7052-100 Ultrasonic Range Finder – for water level monitoring